 The end result was a product that, once installed, quietly and unobtrusively helped development teams ship higher quality, more secure code.
 Other teams, noticing the benefits hopped on the train, and quickly found themselves right at home with Sonatype in their workflows, too.

 The PM isn’t someone who went out and got fancy training in DevSecOps.
 “I went down the path of self-teaching.
 Without that, I wouldn’t be where I am today.
 I’m not a developer, but I know that with the right tools, I can make development easier for our developers,” he explained.

 While there were some unique challenges working with nuclear research labs, the solutions the PM found fit the organization’s mission needs.
-DevSecOps provided a framework that simplified their code deployment and delivered on just that, using Sonatype Nexus.
+DevSecOps provided a framework that simplified their code deployment and delivered on just that, using Sonatype.
 Now consider, how could Sonatype help your business?